Neville Chamberlain: Entry into politics

 Chamberlain was made chairman of the Town Planning Committee.
 Under his direction, Birmingham soon adopted one of the first town planning schemes in Britain.
 The start of the First World War in 1914 prevented implementation of his plans.
 In 1915, Chamberlain became Lord Mayor of Birmingham.
-Apart from his father Joseph, five of Chamberlain's uncles had also attained the chief Birmingham civic dignity: they were Joseph's brother Richard Chamberlain, William and George Kenrick, Charles Beale, who had been four times Lord Mayor and Thomas Martineau.
+Apart from his father Joseph, five of Chamberlain's uncles had also attained the chief Birmingham civic dignity: they were Joseph's brother Richard Chamberlain, William and George Kenrick, Charles Beale, who had been four times Lord Mayor, and Thomas Martineau.
 As a lord mayor in wartime, Chamberlain had a huge burden of work and he insisted that his councillors and officials work equally hard.
 He halved the lord mayor's expense allowance and cut back on the number of civic functions expected of the incumbent.
 In 1915, Chamberlain was appointed a member of the Central Control Board on liquor traffic.

 In December 1916, Prime Minister David Lloyd George offered Chamberlain the new position of Director of National Service, with responsibility for co-ordinating conscription and ensuring that essential war industries were able to function with sufficient workforces.
 His tenure was marked by conflict with Lloyd George; in August 1917, having received little support from the Prime Minister, Chamberlain resigned.
 The relationship between Chamberlain and Lloyd George would, thereafter, be one of mutual hatred.

 Chamberlain decided to stand for the House of Commons, and was adopted as Unionist candidate for Birmingham Ladywood.
 After the war ended, a general election was called almost immediately.
 The campaign in this constituency was notable because his Liberal Party opponent was Margery Corbett Ashby, one of the seventeen women who stood for Parliament at the first election at which women were eligible to do so.
-Chamberlain reacted to this intervention by being one of the few male candidates to specifically target women voters deploying his wife, issuing a special leaflet headed "A word to the Ladies" and holding two meetings in the afternoon.
+Chamberlain reacted to Ashby's candidacy by being one of the few male candidates to specifically target women voters deploying his wife, issuing a special leaflet headed "A word to the Ladies" and holding two meetings in the afternoon.
 Chamberlain was elected with almost 70% of the vote and a majority of 6,833.
 He was 49 years old, which was at the time the greatest age at which any future prime minister had first been elected to the Commons.